ojalaquellueva/tnrs_db/import_tpl/readme.txt

 Imports data dump of The Plant List (TPL) to the TNRS database

-TNRS version 3.2, database version 4.0
-Created: 14 August 2015
-By: Brad Boyle (bboyle@email.arizona.edu)

 Raw data format

-Data was received as two zip file, split due to size.
+Data was received as single zip file

 Instructions